retogerber/MIMIC/config/README.md

 ## Data obtained from the same slide

 In the case that the data was generated from the same slide the preIMS and preIMC microscopy images are effectively the same (or only one of the two exists).
 In this scenario add one of the two images (preIMS or preIMC) to its respective location and then create a symlink (or a copy) for the other image.
-The workflow will check if the preIMS and the preIMC images are the same, and if they are drop the registration step between the two.
+The workflow will check if the preIMS and the preIMC images are the same, and if they are, the registration step between the two is dropped.

 ## Run workflow